tcaraher/weather-report/README.md

 ## Features

-- A default “home” city on index.html with a city focus view, set with user settings or with the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API).
+- A default “home” city on index.html with a city focus view, set with user settingsObj or with the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API).
 - A Bulma modal is presented on load of the home page when there is no predefined local storage key set for the default city.
 It displays a welcome message and an option to select their home city, or request the nearest city from their location.
 - A dashboard of all available cities’ weather summaries for the day, all clickable to zoom into a more detailed view.
 - From the city focus view, loaded via URLParams, a daily summary is presented for the week, of which each card is clickable, sending the user to an hourly forecast for that day(also displayed dynamically with url parameters)
-- A favourites section of the dashboard, set on the settings page.
+- A favourites section of the dashboard, set on the settingsObj page.
-- Additional user settings include temperature and speed unit preferences.
-With an easy developer experience to add new settings options.
+- Additional user settingsObj include temperature and speed unit preferences.
+With an easy developer experience to add new settingsObj options.
 - Very little repeated code with clear commenting on how each component functions
 - Option add extra weather data cities or update the data and it will read everything dynamically.
 No “hard coding” of any data.